Frequently Asked Questions

 Q: Do all international applicants need to prove their English proficiency when applying to UCLA?

-International applicants who have received a Bachelor’s degree from an American institution are not required to take the TOEFL or IELTS.For more information, visit the UCLA Graduate Division website.
+International applicants who have received a Bachelor’s degree from an institution located in the United States are not required to take the TOEFL or IELTS.For more information, visit the UCLA Graduate Division website.

 Q: What if my TOEFL/IELTS score is below the minimum?

 English language ability is important to success as a graduate student at UCLA.
 While you may still apply, a score below the stated minimum requirement may disqualify you from admission.

 Q: Can the graduate application be submitted before the TOEFL or IELTS test scores are available?